 In addition to those who already belonged to the organisation on arrival in the UK, new members were recruited from among other post-war immigrants.
 Local sub-branches of the organisation were formed in towns and cities around the country.
 In later years some descendants of the post-war immigrants also joined the organisation.
 As was the case with the post-war OUN(M) overall, the UK branch continued to operate as a closed organisation in the manner of the pre-war OUN.

 The OUN(M) initiated the founding of, or gained a major influence in, a number of community organisations in the UK, such as the Federation of Ukrainians in Great Britain, the Olena Teliha Women’s Society, the Association of Ukrainian War Veterans, and the League of Ukrainian Resistance Fighters.
-The London Office of the Ukrainian National Council Executive Committee at various times included members of the OUN(M).
+The UK Representation of the Ukrainian National Council's Executive Body at various times included members of the OUN(M).

 After the establishment of independent Ukraine in 1991 the OUN(M) focused its activities on the consolidation of Ukrainian statehood, and formed various organisations in Ukraine to pursue this aim.
 Outside Ukraine its activities diminished in scale but did not cease completely, and the UK branch continued to exist for a time.

 Former leaders of the OUN(M) UK branch include Eugene Maciach, Mykola Dowbusz, Andrij Kostiuk, Oleksa Boruczyk, Ostap Czujko.

 Yurkevich, M. ‘Organization of Ukrainian Nationalists’, in Encyclopedia of Ukraine, volume III (L-Pf), ed. by D. Husar Struk (Toronto, 1993), pp. 708-710